The Human Protein Atlas

 Cell Line

-The Cell Line section contains information on genome-wide RNA expression profiles of human protein-coding genes in 1206 human cell lines, including 1132 cancer cell lines.
+The Cell line resource contains information on genome-wide RNA expression profiles of human protein-coding genes in 1206 human cell lines, including 1132 cancer cell lines.
 The transcriptomics analysis includes classification based on specificity analysis across 28 cancer types, distribution and expression cluster analysis across all cell lines and for selected cancer types also analysis of similarity of the cell lines to their corresponding cancer type.
-More information about the specific content and the generation and analysis of the data in the section can be found in the Methods summary.
+More information about the specific content and the generation and analysis of the data in the resource can be found in the Methods summary.

 Learn about: